da-rth/VisIBoT/README.md

     ➜  ~ git clone https://github.com/denBot/LiSa-modified
     ➜  ~ cd LiSa
     ```
-2. (Optional - skip if unsure) Edit `docker-compose.yml` and update `API_SUCCESS_URL` and `API_FAILURE_URL` environment variables to the IP address where the VisIBoT processing service Flask API is running.
+2. (Optional - skip if unsure) Edit `docker-compose.yml` and update `API_SUCCESS_URL` and `API_FAILURE_URL` environment variables to the IP address where the VisiBot processing service Flask API is running.
 This should be running on port 5001 by default.
-The URL must contain the substring `<task_id>` at the end.
+The URL must contain the sub-string `<task_id>` at the end.
     ```yml
     worker:
       ...